-The traditional way to implement binary search resembles looking for a word in a dictionary.
-At each step, the search halves the active region in the array, until the target element is found, or it turns out that there is no such element.
+The usual way to implement binary search resembles looking for a word in a dictionary.
+The search maintains an active region in the array, which initially contains all array elements.
+Then, a number of steps is performed, each of which halves the size of the region.

-First, the search checks the middle element of the array.
+At each step, the search checks the middle element of the active region.
 If the middle element is the target element, the search terminates.
-Otherwise, the search recursively continues to the left or right half of the array, depending on the value of the middle element.
+Otherwise, the search recursively continues to the left or right half of the region, depending on the value of the middle element.